Films with or about ICORN and/or ICORN residents.

 Generation of faithless monks - Irakli Kakabadze

-Irakli Kakabadze is a Georgian writer, performer and human rights activist.
-ICORN writer-in-residence in Barcelona, he participated in Synesthesia, Barcelona’s second video poetry exhibition, with his Generation of Faithless Monks.
-His poem performed in the film expresses a strong critique of the church, but also of the behaviour and attitude of our society in general.
+Irakli Kakabadze is a Georgian writer, performer, and human rights activist.
+As ICORN resident in Barcelona, he participated in Synesthesia, Barcelona’s second video poetry exhibition, with his Generation of Faithless Monks.
+His poem performed in the film expresses a strong critique of the church, but also of the behaviour and attitude of society in general.